babelfish-for-postgresql/babelfish_project_website/_limitations/limitations-of-babelfish.md

 and SQL Server.

-The following table contains a list of SQL Server features that are currently not implemented or partially implemented in Babelfish.
+The following table contains a list of SQL Server features that are currently not implemented or partially implemented in all Babelfish versions.
 This list is subject to change.

 | Functionality or Syntax | Notes                 |
 | ----------------------- | --------------------- |